📅 Updated on March 23, 2026

 Can I bring food and drinks?

 Yes, you can bring food and non-alcoholic beverages.
-However, inside the festival you will find a wide variety of stalls with typical Colombian food, fast food, and vegetarian/vegan options at affordable prices.
+However, inside the festival, you will find a wide variety of stalls with typical Colombian food, fast food, and vegetarian/vegan options at affordable prices.

 Is parking available?